epoch8/vedana.tech/src/content/docs/01-concepts/01-why-classic-rag-fails.md

 - Extracting information from one paragraph
 - Approximate answers are acceptable

 > **Rule of thumb**: If the answer "lives" visibly inside one or two paragraphs and completeness doesn't matter, classic RAG will serve you well.

+## Where Classic RAG Breaks

 Problems start the moment a question requires structure, completeness, or logic across multiple records.

-## Where Classic RAG Breaks

-Problems start when a question requires structure, completeness, or logic.
+In practice, real-world users ask questions that go beyond text similarity and require a more precise answers.
+Below are the four most common failure modes, encountered repeatedly across different domains.

 #### 1. Aggregation Queries - “How many?”

-Example:

-> How many certified products do we have?
+**Example query:** *"How many certified products do we have?"*

 Classic RAG does not count.
-It retrieves a few similar chunks and guesses.
+It retrieves a few similar chunks and has the LLM estimate.
+The result is almost always wrong:

-It might answer:

-- “Around 10”
-- “About 15”
+- *"Around 10"* — a guess based on what appeared in the top chunks
+- *"About 15"* — a different guess on the next run
-- Or give examples instead of a real number
+- A list of examples instead of a count at all

-It does not know the full dataset.
-It only sees top-K chunks.
+The root problem: classic RAG only sees the top-K chunks, not the full dataset.
+The model has no way to count across all records.
+It approximates, and approximation is not acceptable when business decisions depend on the number.

 #### 2. Exhaustive Queries - “Show me all”

-Example:

-> List all products that require document X.
+**Example query:** *"Show me all bathroom lighting products."*

 Classic RAG retrieves only the top matches.
-If there are 47 items, it may show 5 or 8.
-It does not know what “all” means.
+If your catalog has 200 bathroom lights, you will see maybe 5–10.
+The rest are silently omitted, and the assistant typically doesn't signal that the list is incomplete.

+This failure is especially damaging in high-stakes contexts.
+A user who asks *"Show me all required compliance documents for this product"* and receives a partial list may assume the list is complete.
+Missing documents can mean regulatory violations, delays, or legal liability.

+> ⚠️ In a relational or graph database, these queries are trivial: a simple filter or JOIN returns every matching record.
+Classic RAG has no mechanism for exhaustive retrieval.
+It is fundamentally a "top-N most similar" system.

 #### 3. Compatibility Quieries

-Example:

-> Is product A compatible with regulation B?
+**Example:** *"Is product A compatible with regulation B?"*

 The answer may require: